 How to Make Homemade Vegetarian Tomato Sauce

-The easiest way to make a tomato sauce that you can use on any pasta that you like (even penne and macaroni) is to roast the tomatoes.
+The easiest way to make a vegetarian spaghetti sauce that you can use on any pasta that you like (even penne and macaroni) is to roast the tomatoes.
 There are literally 2 steps:

 - Chop the tomatoes.
 Slice the cherry tomatoes in half.